 Make sure the machine has a good selection of water temperatures, including extra hot, hot, warm, cool, and cold.
 Cold water washes reduce energy use and greenhouse gas emissions.

 The Right Detergent

-No matter which high-efficiency machine you buy, you need to rethink your detergent use.
-Regular detergents do not work well in these new machines as they can create excess suds, which can overflow and actually damage machines.
+No matter which high-efficiency machine you buy, it is important to rethink your detergent use.
+Regular detergents do not always work well in these new machines as they can create excess suds, which can overflow and damage machines.
 To prevent excessive sudsing, HE or low sudsing detergents should be used.
 These detergents are readily available at local stores.